Undergraduate Application Procedures FAQs

 Full details on how your fee status is determined can be found on the UKCISA website: www.ukcisa.org.uk

-If you think that your fee status has been assessed incorrectly by SOAS you can request a fee status questionnaire (email: firstname.lastname@example.org).
+If you think that your fee status has been assessed incorrectly by SOAS you can complete a UG Fee questionnaire (msword; 20kb) and email the completed form to: email@example.com.
 On receipt of this completed form we will then review the decision on your fee status and you will be informed of the outcome.

 What chance do I have of being accepted to SOAS if my achieved grades or predictions are below the entry requirements for my chosen programme?